Yawen17/NYC_uber/README.md

 # New Yorkers, go for Uber or Subway?

 ## Motivation

 We already know a few interesting stories about Uber at the New York City: [Uber Is Serving New York’s Outer Boroughs More Than Taxis Are](http://fivethirtyeight.com/features/uber-is-serving-new-yorks-outer-boroughs-more-than-taxis-are/), [Public Transit Should Be Uber’s New Best Friend](http://fivethirtyeight.com/features/public-transit-should-be-ubers-new-best-friend/), [Uber Is Taking Millions Of Manhattan Rides Away From Taxis](http://fivethirtyeight.com/features/uber-is-taking-millions-of-manhattan-rides-away-from-taxis/), and [Is Uber Making NYC Rush-Hour Traffic Worse?](http://fivethirtyeight.com/features/is-uber-making-nyc-rush-hour-traffic-worse/).
 But can we learn more about Uber users in NYC given that the New York City has the most advanced public transportation system in the United States?

 The answer is Yes.
-By using Uber pickups and MTA stations open data, we are curious to know: _How do people choose a Uber even there is a subway station around them?_
+By using Uber pickups and MTA stations open data, we are curious to know: _How do people choose a Uber even there is a subway station around them?_ For example, will New Yorkers still choose Uber even if they are reasonably close (i.e., within walking distance) to a subway stations?
+Since the New York City has the highest density of subway coverage, and it seems unwise for New Yorkers to pick up Uber instead of the cheaper public transportation alternative.

 ## How we choose the data
-Basically, we start with the question, "will New Yorkers still choose Uber even if they are rather close (say, reasonably walking distance) from the subway stations?"
-This can be a rather interesting topic as the New York City has the highest density of subway coverage, and it seems unwise for New Yorkers to call Uber instead of walking just 200m to take the public transportation.

-So, here come our data sources:
+Our data sources include:

 * [NYC Uber Pickups from April to September 2014 (i.e., DB-Uber)](https://github.com/fivethirtyeight/uber-tlc-foil-response)
-  * Data on Uber pickups by location and time
+  * Data on Uber pickups by location (i.e., geographic coordinates) and time (YY:MM:DD HH:MM)

 * [NYC Subway Stations (i.e., DB-station)](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49)
-  * Locations of the New York City Subway stations
+  * Names and locations (i.e., geographic coordinates) of the New York City Subway stations

 * [NYC Fare Card history from April to September 2014 (i.e., DB-swipes)](https://data.ny.gov/Transportation/Fare-Card-History-for-Metropolitan-Transportation-/v7qc-gwpn)
   * The number of MetroCard swipes made each week by customers entering each station of the New York City Subway.
 We assume that all passengers swipe MetroCard once to enter the subway station, and all of them are out-bounded (as passengers do not swipe card to exit and we cannot track them based on this data).This database tells us about total number of people departing a specific subway station every week (instead of taking Uber).

 ## How we merge the data
 ### 1. Key of subway stations
 Map fare card history to subway stations' total counts